 The Texas Property Code outlines the steps that contractors and other eligible professionals must take to file a property lien in Texas.
 They include sending preliminary lien notices within a set time frame, filing the lien with the correct county office, and releasing the lien once the money claimed was paid.
 It’s essential for contractors to follow the process down to the last detail; otherwise, the right to file a lien against a property for a specific month may be lost.

-If you’ve never learned how to file a property lien, read through these steps to understand the process.
+If you’ve never learned how to file a property lien, understanding how to file liens is crucial for contractors and suppliers.
+Read through these steps to understand the process.
 To apply it in the real world, you’ll want to create a strict schedule for all of these steps in your project management software or work with a third-party service to ensure you stay compliant with the process (even before knowing whether you will need to file a lien or not).
 There are seven main steps you’re responsible for.

-Step #1: Send the required notices on time before filing a lien.
+Step #1: Send the required notices to property owners on time before filing a lien.

 The process of how to file a property lien in Texas starts well before you decide you need to file a lien.
 While contractors or professionals who contract directly with a property owner don’t need to send monthly pre-lien notices, first and second-tier contractors, suppliers and services providers have notice obligations.